The Wine Merchant

 10 October 2007, a Virgin train drops me at Piccadilly station of Manchester, or should I say Manchester United?

-“Evuna” for their annual taste during the Manchester Wine & Food Festival.
+Just in front of the Cervantes Institute I present 12 Catalan wines at restaurant and Spanish wine importer “Evuna” for their annual taste during the Manchester Wine & Food Festival.
 The selection surprised almost everybody.
 As well the typical Penedès Mas Comtal wines (the rosé Merlot is still a topper) as the more individual wines from Pardas (especially the white Xarello barril fermented and the Cabernet Franc).
 Heretat Navàs honoured again the reputation of Spain’s youngest wine region D.O.
 Montsant.
 Félix Sanz showed with the Viña Cimbrón Verdejo and Sauvignon Blanc the ‘flower power’ of fresh aromatic flavours from D.O.
 Rueda.
 Evuna’s event hosts about 100 wine lovers showing their interest in New Spanish Wines and eager to learn more about the different wine regions.
 At the end they all go crazy for Cava Can Festís brut nature bubbles to prepare for an entertaining night out in ‘The Living Room’, second home of Manchester United players.

 11 October 2007, back in London.